Honduras - Country Commercial Guide

 Opportunities

 U.S. exports of automotive parts, service equipment, and accessories benefit from tariff reductions under the CAFTA-DR trade agreement.
-Used automobiles and passenger motor vehicles no more than 10 and 13 years old, respectively, may be imported.
-Major trends in the automotive aftermarket sector in Honduras include increasing car ownership due to rapid urbanization, an emerging delivery market, and a rising average vehicle life as COVID-19 related economic pressures force consumers to delay new vehicle purchases.
+Used automobiles and mass transit passenger motor vehicles no more than 10 and 13 years old, respectively, may be imported.
+Major trends in the automotive aftermarket sector in Honduras include increasing car ownership due to rapid urbanization, an emerging delivery market, and an overall rising average vehicle age.
 Light personal vehicles are also likely to be the preferred domestic travel option instead of commercial or public transportation, due to security concerns, the reliability of transit companies, and as consumers recover from social distancing measures.

-With so many challenges resulting from the COVID-19 pandemic, automotive aftermarket businesses are re-visiting their business models and tracking worldwide emerging trends, such as e-commerce sales and the Do-it-Yourself market.
-In the context of prevalent climate change and energy challenges, Honduras is also starting to analyze its regulatory framework for electric mobility
+Automotive aftermarket businesses are re-visiting their business models and tracking worldwide emerging trends, such as e-commerce sales and the Do-it-Yourself market.
+In the context of prevalent climate change and energy challenges, Honduras is also starting to analyze its regulatory framework for electric mobility.
+In addition, the Central American Bank for Economic Integration (CABEI), supports sustainable urban mobility initiatives in the region, such as projects to replace fleets of cars and buses with electric vehicles, among others.

 Resources